Netball Updates - NBC SVG

-QCESCO had the better of 3J’s Valley Strikers yesterday, beating them 32-21 in the Vita/GECCU Richland Park Netball Championship at the Hard Court of the Richland Park Government School.
+On Sunday High Park United and J & G Scorchers won matches of the Vita Malt/GECCU Richland Park Netball Championship at the Hard Court of the Richland Park Primary School.

-The Championship will continue at the weekend.
-Tomorrow 4 pm, High Park United will meet Youngsters of Barrouallie, then at 5 pm, Young Strugglers will oppose QCESCO, and 6 pm, J & G Scorchers will play against V-SPORT Youths.

-Sunday’s matches will be between High Park United and QCESCO at 4:30 pm, with J & G Scorchers meeting Sea Operations Nar Fren Dem at 5:30 pm.
+High Park United won by default from QCESCO Titans, and J & G Scorchers defeated Sea Operations Nar Fren Dem 65-39.

+Last Saturday afternoon, High Park United gained an 81-52 victory over Youngsters of Barrouallie, and J & G Scorchers beat V-SPORT Youths 64-15.

+The Championship will continue on Wednesday when Sea Operations Nar Fren Dem will meet QCESCO from 5:30 pm also at the Hard Court of the Richland Park Primary School.

 Advertisement